Must-Have Manufacturing CRM Features

 Flexibility for all Business Sizes

-Manufacturing companies cover many industries and are of many sizes, from small businesses to extremely large international companies.
+Manufacturing companies cover many sizes, from small businesses to large international companies.
 Regardless of the size of your business, you must find a CRM that grows with you as your business needs change.

-Flexible CRM solutions should have a centralized database where all of the customer data is held.
+Flexible CRM solutions should have a centralized database where the customer data resides.
 And then offer other features and modules per user.
 Not everyone in your company will need access to a complete CRM system.
 Users should have access to what they need while not paying extra for unused features.

 Long-term Benefits of a CRM for Manufactures

-Servicing customers at the lowest possible price is critical to establishing a long-term relationship.
+Servicing customers at the lowest possible price is critical in establishing long-term relationships.
 Any successful manufacturer knows that one-time sales are a rarity.
 That makes having the tools to handle multiple transactions over the course of years or decades even more important.

 A manufacturing CRM is also an essential tool for winning more business.
-Information about a purchase history and behavior can be delivered to sales and marketing teams so they meet customers’ specific needs.
+All teams can share information about a purchase history and behavior to meet customers’ specific needs.

 Done right, a CRM also improves internal cohesiveness.
 With a history of communication and customer transactions available for all to see, siloes of information are broken down.

-This improves the customer experience by engaging with them consistently and with the same context and message.
-That’s important because even though much about manufacturing is changing, the need to delight customers will always remain constant.
+This improves the customer experience by engaging with them and with the same context and message.
+The manufacturing business is always changing, but the need to please customers is always constant.